Family and couples therapy for treating depressed adults

 - Hooley JM, Orley J, Teasdale JD.
 Levels of expressed emotion and relapse in depressed patients.
 Br J Psychiatry 1986; 148:642.

-- Depression in Parents, Parenting, and Children: Opportunities to Improve Identification, Treatment and Prevention by Committee on Depression, Parenting Practices, and the Healthy Development of Children, National Research Council and Institute of Medicine, England, MJ, Sim, LJ (Eds), The National Academies Press, Washington, DC 2009.
+- Depression in Parents, Parenting, and Children: Opportunities to Improve Identification, Treatment and Prevention by Committee on Depression, Parenting Practices, and the Healthy Development of Childr, England, MJ, Sim, LJ (Eds), The National Academies Press, Washington, DC 2009.

 - Keitner GI, Heru AM, Glick ID.
 Clinical Manual of Couples and Family Therapy, America Psychiatric Publishing, Inc, Arlington, VA 2010.

-- Ryan, CE, Epstein, N, Keitner, GI, et, al. Evaluating and Treating Families: The McMaster Approach, Routledge Taylor & Francis Group, New York 2005.
+- Ryan, CE, Epstein, et al. Evaluating and Treating Families: The McMaster Approach, Routledge Taylor & Francis Group, New York 2005.

 - Beavers, WR, Hampson, RB.
 Measuring family competence: The beavers systems model.
 In: Normal Family Processes Growing Diversity and Complexity, 3rd, Walsh, F (Eds), The Guilford Press, New York 2003. p.549.

-- Olson, DH, Russell, CS, Sprenkle, DH.
-Circumplex Model: Systemic Assessment and Treatment of Families, Haworth Press, New York 1989.
+- Olson, DH, Russell, et al. Circumplex Model: Systemic Assessment and Treatment of Families, Haworth Press, New York 1989.